microsoft/aitour26-BRK447-agentic-use-of-github-copilot-within-visual-studio/session-delivery-resources/02-Zava-Overview/brk447-02-Zava Overview-en-US-02-userguide.md

 # Video: [brk447-02-Zava Overview.mkv](./REPLACE_WITH_VIDEO_LINK) — 00:00:57

-# SAVA Migration — E-commerce User Manual
+# ZAVA Migration — E-commerce User Manual

-This manual describes the user interactions demonstrated in the video walkthrough of the migration to the new SAVA e-commerce experience.
+This manual describes the user interactions demonstrated in the video walkthrough of the migration to the new ZAVA e-commerce experience.
 It explains how to add items to the cart, validate search-result behavior, and exercise the checkout flow while documenting missing or outstanding behaviors for the development team.

 ---

 ## Overview

 Duration shown in video: 00:00:03.720 – 00:00:55.480

-This project migrates existing e-commerce sites to the SAVA application.
+This project migrates existing e-commerce sites to the ZAVA application.
 The team is deploying services and integrating UI behaviors as part of the migration.
 The video demonstrates:

 - Adding products to a cart and verifying the cart contents (00:00:14.240 – 00:00:30.954)
 - Searching for a product and identifying a missing "Add to cart" option in search results (00:00:30.954 – 00:00:38.440)